mdaka/javascript-helpers/README.md

     isNumber('025');       // true
     isNumber('100');       // true
-    isNumber('1e10');      // true ( in case you need 'e' to be prevented then pass isAllowedE = false isNumber('0x12');      // true ( in case you need 'x' to be prevented then pass isAllowedX = false isNumber(0x12);        // true
+    isNumber('1e10');      // true ( in case you need 'e' to be prevented then pass isAllowedE = false isNumber('0x12');      // true ( in case you need 'x' to be prevented then pass isAllowedHex = false isNumber(0x12);        // true
     isNumber('+54');       // true
     isNumber('-54');       // true
     isNumber(-54);         // true
     isNumber("000123.4");  // true

-    isNumber('.5');        // false , true if point is allowed to be at first isNumber(' .5');       // false if spaces are prevented, true if spaces are allowed isNumber(' .5  ');     // false if spaces are prevented, true if spaces are allowed isNumber('  5');       // false if spaces are prevented, true if spaces are allowed
+    isNumber('.5');        // false , true if a point is allowed to be at the first character isNumber(' .5');       // false if spaces are prevented, true if spaces are allowed isNumber(' .5  ');     // false if spaces are prevented, true if spaces are allowed isNumber('  5');       // false if spaces are prevented, true if spaces are allowed